PO Box 9021, Wilmington, DE 19809, USA

 2 photographs of a Furrowed Wood Turtle

-(photos by Peter Mooney during the FONT tour in the Yucatan of Mexico in November 2008)
+(photos by Peter Mooney during a FONT tour)

-46. Common Slider (*) GU ______ bz (other names are Yellowbelly Slider and Sun Turtle)
+46. Common Slider (ph) ______ BZ GU(*) (other names are Yellowbelly Slider and Sun Turtle)

 Trachemys scripta